 Types of MIGS procedures

-Several different MIGS procedures are currently used in glaucoma care.
-These procedures work by improving the eye’s natural fluid drainage pathways.
+Several MIGS techniques are currently used in clinical practice.
+They work by improving the eye’s natural fluid drainage pathways through different mechanisms.

 Who may benefit from MIGS?